terralang/terra/release/share/terra/README.md

 | 3.8 | 1.0.6 |
 | 3.9 | 1.0.6 |
 | 5 | 1.0.6 |

-\* Please note that AMD GPU support is currently experimental.

 ### Instructions for Building LLVM from Source